 Do you want to run faster?
 Of course, you do.
 Whether you run for the fun or the glory, you want a return on your investment.
 For a better running experience and faster times, I’ve listed five tricks to give you the speed you need.

 Runners love to run.
 They just run, run, run.
-That’s fine but for optimal health, you need non-running activities, like strength training.
-I’m not telling you to get swole and Schwarzenegger.
-I’m telling you to get strong.
-Push ups, goblet squats, lateral step ups, oh my.
-These are your friends.
+That’s fine but for optimal health, you need to do non-running activities, like strength training.
+I’m not telling you to get swole; I’m telling you to get strong.
+Push ups, goblet squats, lateral step ups, these are your friends.
 These exercises improve strength, core stability and posture.
-They also help you run stronger and recover more quickly.
+They also help you run stronger.
 Win.
 Win.

 Your mileage has increased.
 As a result, so has your food consumption.
-Runners stall progress when they think, “I ran today so I can eat whatever I want”.
-For the genetically gifted, this mentality is fine.
+For the genetically gifted, this is fine.
 For the rest of us, no bueno.
-Sure, when you run more, you should eat more.
-But many of you are exceeding this and eating way more.
-Carb-loading shouldn’t be a daily occurrence.
-Save the pasta and bagels for race day.
+It’s crucial to be conscious of how much you’re eating.
+When you increase mileage, it isn’t about eating more, it’s about eating the right things at the right time.
+Bagels and pasta shouldn’t be a daily occurrence.
+Save the carb-loading for race day.

 Every runner should do yoga.
 A runner’s body needs pigeon, down dog, and triangle pose.
 Doing yoga soothes overused muscles and strengthens neglected ones.
 Search for yoga classes that cater to runners.
 Find a teacher who knows what muscles need extra time and extra love.
 You’ll notice a difference within weeks.
 Enjoy it.
 Namaste.